tshion/AndroidPreparation/webviewbuilder/README.md

 ```

 If you want to know a library version, please check [Bintray site][maven_webviewbuilder].

-※Be careful, I publish a beta-release by Maven, a product-release by jCenter.

 ### How to use
 Now, you wrote like this at layout xml file.